Nintendo 64 controller

-The Nintendo 64 controller (model number: NUS-005) is the standard game controller for the Nintendo 64 home video game console.
-Manufactured and released by Nintendo on June 23, 1996, in Japan, in late 1996 in North America, and 1997 in Europe, it is the successor to the Super Nintendo controller and is designed in an "M" shape and features 10 buttons, one analog "Control Stick" and a directional pad.
+The Nintendo 64 controller (model number: NUS-005) is the standard game controller for the Nintendo 64 home console.
+Manufactured and released by Nintendo, it debuted alongside the console in Japan on June 23, 1996, followed by North America on September 29, 1996, and Europe and Australia on March 1, 1997.
+As the successor to the Super Nintendo controller, it features an "M"-shaped design, ten buttons, a "control stick", and a D-pad.

 Design

 The controller was designed by Nintendo R&D3, under direction to try new ideas that would break from typical game controllers.
-With original visual designs having been mocked up in clay form, and extensive test group studies being performed before and during the design phase, the Nintendo 64's controller design was eventually solidified in tandem with that of Miyamoto's gameplay mechanics in Super Mario 64.
+With original visual designs having been mocked up in clay form, and extensive test group studies being performed before and during the design phase, the Nintendo 64's controller design was eventually solidified in tandem with that of Shigeru Miyamoto's gameplay mechanics in Super Mario 64.
+Though Miyamoto tested the controller while developing Super Mario 64, the controller was not designed around the game, while it did influence its mechanics like movement.

 Nintendo of America's head designer, Lance Barr, said that the design studies revealed that "most games use a few buttons for most of the main controls, such as jumping and shooting, or accelerating and braking.
 That's why the A and B Buttons are placed for easiest access on the new controller and why they are larger than the other buttons.
 They're the buttons that get high traffic."

+The controller has four "C-buttons" on the top, which were originally intended to control the camera in three-dimensional game environments.
+Because the pad only contains three other face buttons, the C-buttons may be assigned to alternate functions.
+In The Legend of Zelda: Ocarina of Time, three of the C-buttons can be assigned to secondary items, the upper C-button is used to call Navi for assistance, and the Z-trigger is used to lock focus onto enemies and center the camera behind the player.